“It’ll be fine dear. They didn’t find anything last time and we’re already in the third trimester,” Masnik said.

 “Even if it were something, I’m sure it’s small enough that they would let us keep him,” he finally answered.

 “You think?”
 She looked less frightened for a moment.

 “I do,” he lied.

 There was a knock on the door and the doctor entered.
 His dark grey coat might have well have been white with how much it clashed with the rest of the building.
-A guard, also in all black, came in behind in and blended in with the wall he posted up against.
-Masnik took his seat before being asked.
+A guard, also in all black, came in behind him and blended in with the wall he posted up against.
+Masnik took his seat before being asked to.

 “Alright,” the doctor said, “Let’s see if we can see this blank area.”
 He took up the wand and began scanning Lariel’s stomach.
 Thirty seconds passed.
 Masnik felt his hairs stand on end as he eyed the screen.

 “There is a small area the scanner isn’t picking up.
-I’ll have to perform a small invasive procedure to get a sample of the area just to be sure.
+I’ll have to perform a small, non-invasive procedure to get a sample of the area just to be sure.
 It’s nothing to worry about and you won’t feel a thing.”